Working at height in Barnet

 Service profile across Barnet

-Across the Barnet healthcare estate, the recurring service mix is mansafe testing on the larger ward and theatre roofs, eyebolt pull testing across the multiple anchor points used by facilities-management contractors, guardrail testing on plant-deck and rooftop edges, and the documentation work needed to keep multi-building NHS or private healthcare portfolios under a single audit-ready compliance pack.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
-New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).
+Barnet’s mix of retail, healthcare, university, and corporate stock drives a broad service profile.
+The recurring work is mansafe and cable-line testing on the larger ward, campus, and shopping-centre roofs, eyebolt pull testing across the many window-cleaning anchors used by facilities-management contractors on the office corridors, guardrail testing on plant-deck and parapet edges, and davit and PPE checks where rooftop access equipment is in use.
+With Brent Cross under one of north London’s largest regeneration programmes, a steady share is documentation-led — keeping multi-building NHS, retail, and corporate portfolios under a single audit-ready compliance record.
+Where remediation is flagged at inspection we quote it fixed-price and complete it with the same engineers who carried out the survey — no subcontracted hand-offs.
+New installation is engineered to the building’s structural fixing capacity, certified on completion, and entered onto the 12-month recertification cycle, or six-monthly for davit, abseil, and other higher-consequence systems.

 Travel, scheduling, and responsiveness